 click on one of the buttons below to download the app for iOS or Android.

-You are encouraged to post your unadjusted gross scores using the hole-by-hole option when using the GHIN app.
+You must post your unadjusted gross scores using the hole-by-hole option when using the GHIN app.
 This method will automatically calculate the adjusted scores.
+There is no other valid method of posting unless you are keeping score through the Golf Genius app.

 Your handicap index is revised daily so it is important that you post your scores as soon as possible after a round.